SKAHP/One-Engi/holeman.md

 \[17\]

-He started with Roosevelt, then with Truman and Eisenhower.
+He started with **Roosevelt, then with Truman and Eisenhower.**

-JOHNSON: He seemed to be a pretty meticulous recorder.
+JOHNSON: He seemed to be a pretty **meticulous recorder.**

-HOLEMAN: He was a very competent, able guy, and a pleasant, agreeable person.
-But he had some other problems we didn't know about at the time.
+HOLEMAN: **He was a very competent, able guy, and a pleasant, agreeable person.
+But he had some other problems we didn't know about at the time**.

-JOHNSON: How about Ross, Charlie Ross: Do you remember him?
+JOHNSON: How about Ross, **Charlie Ross**: Do\)

+    you remember him?

 HOLEMAN: Yes, oh sure.
-We were in the Muehlebach Hotel one night; it was about three in the morning, and everybody had gone to bed.
-Carroll Linkins, the Western Union man, rousted everybody up, called every room, got them up.
+We were in the **Muehlebach Hotel one night**; it was about three in the morning, and everybody had gone to bed. **Carroll Linkins, the Western Union man,** rousted everybody up, called every room, got them up.
 "Mr. Ross says come to the Press Room right away."
 So we went down there and Ross had had a few of these \[drinks\], and he said, "There isn't any news boys; let's just have a poker game--Grand Old Game, GOG."
-That was seven card high-low, and Ross called it "GOG--Grand Old Game."
+That was seven card high-low, and Ross called it **"GOG--Grand Old Game."**

-JOHNSON: This was at the Muehlebach, in Kansas City.
+JOHNSON: This was at the **Muehlebach, in Kansas City.**

 HOLEMAN: The Muehlebach, yes, that's right.